Brody-Lab/jbreda_PWM_mPFC_analysis/README.md

 repository for analysis of PWM ephys data (as of 2020_1_6 this is for wireless mPFC tetrode recordings)

 # TODO
-* get preprocessed 0ing info
-* `prep_protocol_info` currently a hard coded script, updated to flexible fx
+* gaussian kernel
+* turn 0 bins to Nans
+* consider extending masking protocols given ^
+* first sound response monoton function

 ## Assumptions